BA (Hons) Music

 I perform regularly both with rarescale, other chamber ensembles and as a soloist throughout the UK, Europe and the USA, with UK concert highlights including recitals at Huddersfield Contemporary Music Festival, ICMC, Bangor New Music Festival, Proms Composer Portraits, Spitalfields Festival, NonClassical and the Handel House in London.
 International work has included performances at the Spark Festival in Minneapolis, Sonic Circuits Festival in Washington DC, the Tirol Easter Festival (Austria) and appearances at flute festivals in the USA, Canada, Costa Rica, France and Switzerland.
 I have been broadcast on BBC Radio 3, including an interview for the Modern Muses series featuring composer/performer collaborations.
 I have recorded 13 CDs for rarescale records, EMI, Capstone, Metier, Atopos and Cadenza, as well as incidental music for BBC Radio 4, and for film and TV.
 I am also the Director of Tetractys Publishing, a small publishing house which specialises in repertoire for low flutes.

 As a composer and arranger, my works have been performed throughout the UK and internationally.
 I was the winner of the RCM Woodwind Composition Prize in 1999 and was subsequently commissioned by the Royal College of Music Wind Ensemble.
 I have more than 50 published arrangements, which are often included in reading sessions and performances in the UK, Canada and USA.

 The available course units for the BA (Hons) Music degree can be viewed below.

-Please fill in this form to begin the process of enrolling on the OCA BA (Hons) Music degree or one of OCA’s other undergraduate Open degree programmes.
-You are not committing to anything by filling in this form, and a member of the Head Office team will be in touch shortly to further discuss your application.
+Please fill in this form to enquire about the BA (Hons) Music degree or one of OCA’s other undergraduate Open degree programmes.
+You are not committing to anything by filling in this form.